treyd-io/blog-kustomize-krm-function-demo/README.md

 One caveat: currently, this feature is behind a feature flag because it's still early, so you need to run `kustomize build --enable-alpha-plugins .` instead.

-Another caveat is that this feature is not yet available in the kustomize version packaged with `kubectl`, so you won't be able to us this with `kubectl apply -k .` just yet.
+Another caveat is that this feature is not yet available in the kustomize version packaged with `kubectl`, so you won't be able to use this with `kubectl apply -k .` just yet.
 You'll need to use `kustomize build --enable-alpha-plugins . | kubectl apply -f-` until support is added.

-If you don't want to write a separaet file just for the transformation, you can also just declare the transformer inline in your `kustomization.yaml`:
+If you don't want to write a separate file just for the transformation, you can also just declare the transformer inline in your `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1